UBCFormulaElectric/Git-Playground/README.md

 ![screenshots](screenshots/example-auto-transition-select-for-dev-to-in-progress.png)
 ![screenshots](screenshots/example-auto-transition-comment.png)

+> You need to push your local branch or commit to GitHub for Jira to update.

 6. Confirm that you can access the development view by pressing the branch icon in the issue card and selecting "View all development information".
 You can also access the development view from the "Development" field in the issue details.